ibz0q/lovelace-bg-animation/README.md

 - Image Preview
 - name: description: author: source:
 - Does the package contain any of the following?
- - - Javascript,
+  - Javascript,
-- -  Uncompiled code like pug, scss
+  -  Uncompiled code like pug, scss
 - Have you audited the code yourself?

-## Why/Motivation
+## Motivation

-Mostly nostalgia.
 Back when HTML5/Canvas/JS/CSS3 was new I remember the awe of abstract animations.
 I wanted to preserve some and view them like art pieces on my Home Assistant tablet/dashboard which make great backgrounds.

 Over time some of the experiments I have saved in my bookmarks have long been lost to digital oblivion.
 Luckily some I would save to disk.
 I have tried my best to find references and credit the artists, archive.org links provided if they are available - This is not always the case.